 Refer to the htpasswd documentation for all the supported options.

 While running a Presto client, each user gives their actual password and not the hashed password (e.g. user1 would set username=ankit and password=myPassword).
-The authentication system will detect that the given password of user1 in user:password file is MD5 hashed (using the suffix in password), calculate the MD5 hash of entered password and compare the two hashes to authenticate user1.
+The authentication system will detect that the given password of user1 in the user:password file is MD5 hashed (using the suffix in password), calculate the MD5 hash of the entered password, and compare the two hashes to authenticate user1.

 Users can submit queries to the master node of a Qubole Presto cluster in two ways:

 - Via Qubole Data Service (QDS) UI/API/ Qubole ODBC/JDBC Drivers

 In this case, there is no impact on users after enabling file-based authentication.
 QDS takes care of authenticating users and communicating with the Presto Server over HTTPS instead of HTTP.